 DOS DON’TS

 Power Connection Use a surge-protected outlet for the UPS.
 Don’t plug the UPS into an extension cord (causes voltage drops).

 Connect only essential devices.
-Don’t connect non-inductive loads, such as laser printers, air conditioners, or power tools.
+Don’t connect inductive loads, such as laser printers, air conditioners, or power tools.

+DOS DON’TS